ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/general/technical_specification.md

 In the general case, a contributor's imputation link shall be that calculated for its group and the imputation process being performed.
 However, the method must also accept links provided as part of the input dataset.
-These fields are optional but if present all three types of links must be provided and null links are not allowed.
-These links take precedence over any links calculated for a contributor's group.
+These fields are optional but forward and backward links must be provided together and null links are allowed but will be defaulted to 1.
+When forward/backward and/or construction links are provided, no links are calculated.

+When links are not able to be calculated must default the link and mark this appropriately.

+### 4.3 Weighting

+Optionally the method can perform weighting when provided with the weight of the current link and how far back to retrieve the previous link to weight against.

+Unweighted links should be output as will be needed as inputs for future calculations.

+* Unweighted Forward Link - Numeric
+* Unweighted Backward Link - Numeric
+* Unweighted Construction Link - Numeric

+Where:

+* `w_(link)` is the weighted link
+* `uw_(current)` is the current periods link
+* `uw_(predictive)` is the weighting predictive periods link
+* `w_(weight)` is the current periods link weight

+`w_(link) = (uw_(current)*w_(weight))+(uw_(predictive)*(1-w_(weight)))`

+Weighting does not run against links that are passed into the method.

 ### 4.4 Forward Imputation